U.S. Real Estate Market 2022: Prices, Trends & Forecasts

-States with the highest distribution of foreclosures (housing market in US Q1):
+States with the highest distribution of foreclosures in October:

-Metro areas with the highest distribution of foreclosures (housing market in US Q1):
+Metro areas with the highest distribution of foreclosures in October:

-Lenders began the foreclosure process on 50,759 properties in the first quarter of this year, up 67.0% from the previous month and 180.0% from a year ago.
-The states with the most foreclosure starts in the first part of 2022 are:
+Lenders started the foreclosure process on 21,829 properties in October, down less than one percent from last month but up 103.0% from a year ago.
+The states with the most foreclosure starts in October were:

 Instead of realizing one of the most lucrative springs in recent history, however, the U.S. housing market suffered a significant setback.
 Fear and uncertainty surrounding COVID-19 prevented buyers from touring homes, sellers pulled their listings off the market, and mortgage underwriters closed their doors because of government-mandated "shelter-in-place" orders.

 To stimulate the real estate market and prevent a total collapse, the Fed dropped interest rates to their lowest levels ever.
 The move catalyzed buyers, and pent-up demand encouraged prospective owners to participate in the market.
 It should be noted, however, that demand quickly turned into competition.
 The unique convergence of low interest rates increased savings from quarantine, and government stimuli created a feeding frenzy the market wasn't ready for.